VertexAttributes

 }

 The VertexAttribute class manages a vertex buffer for a single property, like position or color.
 The VertexAttributes class manages a bundle of properties as well as an optional index buffer.
-You'll deal directly with VertexAttributes in this course, but not VertexAttribute.
+Most of your dealings will be with VertexAttributes in this course, but not VertexAttribute.

 const attributes = new VertexAttributes();